savannahcamp/RNN-PYNQ-1/README.md

 4. Added Support and example for unidirectional LSTM
 5. Added Uni and Bidirectional GRU

-# LSTM-PYNQ Pip Installable Package
+# RNN-PYNQ Pip Installable Package

-This repo contains the pip install package for Quantized LSTM on PYNQ.
+This repo contains the pip install package for Quantized RNNs on PYNQ.
-Currently one overlay is included, that performs Optical Character Recognition (OCR) of a plain-text dataset provided by [Insiders Technologies GmbH](https://www.insiders-technologies.de/home.html) and seq_mnist.
+Currently one overlay is included, that performs Optical Character Recognition (OCR) of a plain-text dataset provided by [Insiders Technologies GmbH](https://www.insiders-technologies.de/home.html) and sequential mnist.

 If you find it useful, we would appreciate a citation to: